bojodiva/bojodiva/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/bojodiva](https://github.com/bojodiva)

-- 📝 I regularly write articles on [https://medium.com/@ojoabisola387](https://medium.com/@ojoabisola387)
+- 📝 I seldomly write articles on [https://medium.com/@ojoabisola387](https://medium.com/@ojoabisola387)

 - 📫 How to reach me **ojoabisola387@gmail.com**